 Stress is a natural reaction in the body designed to give short bursts of heightened energy or awareness - but too much can be bad for you.

-3. Gender: the risk of heart attack or stroke increases with age for both men and women
+- Gender: the risk of heart attack or stroke increases with age for both men and women.

 If any of these apply to you, then you need to take extra care about the risk factors you can control.
 It is also important that you speak to your GP and get a health check.

-Our well check includes tests to identify cardiovascular risk factors such as cholesterol, blood pressure and Atrial Fibrillation.
+Our Well Checks include tests to identify cardiovascular risk factors such as cholesterol, blood sugar, blood pressure and Atrial Fibrillation.
 Find out more about our Well Checks and book your check online here.